BarelyAPrincess/ChioriWebServer/README.md

 Since version 9.4.0 (Milky Cross), Chiori-chan's Web Server uses the Chiori API.
 In the interest of sharing application loader code with other project by Chiori-chan.
 The API was developed from at least 50% of the web server code.
 After cloning this repository, make sure to execute `git submodule init` within the root to initialize the ChioriAPI submodule.

 # Coding
-Our Gradle Build environment uses the CodeStyle plugin to check coding standards incase you make mistakes.
+Our Gradle Build environment uses the CodeStyle plugin to check coding standards, as follows:

 * Please attempt at making your code as easily understandable as possible.
 * Leave comments whenever possible.
 Adding Javadoc is even more appreciated when possible.
 * No spaces; use tabs.
 We like our tabs, sorry.
 * No trailing whitespace.
 * Brackets should always be on a new line.
-* No 80 column limit or 'weird' midstatement newlines, try to keep your entire statement on one line.
+* No 80 column limit or 'weird' mid-statement newlines, try to keep your entire statement on one line.

 # Pull Request Conventions
 * The number of commits in a pull request should be kept to a minimum (squish them into one most of the time - use common sense!).